erszcz/msc-thesis/dfly-multiboot.md

 boot process from the OS programmer point of view.

-# Booting DragonFly BSD with GRUB
+## State of the Art

-The focus of this work is to describe all changes necessary to the DragonFly BSD kernel and the GRUB bootloader to make both interoperate as described in the Multiboot specification.
+The focus of this work is to describe all changes necessary to make both the DragonFly BSD kernel and the GRUB bootloader interoperate as described in the Multiboot specification.
-In other words, all the changes necessary to make GRUB load and boot DragonFly BSD using the Multiboot protocol.
+In other words, all the changes needed to make GRUB load and boot DragonFly BSD using the Multiboot protocol.
 This might lead to the question -- can GRUB boot DragonFly BSD using any other protocol?
 It turns out that it can.

-## State of the Art

 Besides loading and booting operating system kernels, GRUB is capable of so called _chain loading_[^ft:chainloading].